magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 - **Developer** - a person responsible for defining the SCADA symbol;
 - **End user** - a person who integrates the SCADA symbol into the dashboard.

-Creating a SCADA symbol in ThingsBoard involves an SVG file along with several concepts:
+Creating a SCADA symbol in IoT Hub involves an SVG file along with several concepts:

 - **Tags**: These are custom labels assigned to shapes within the SVG file.
 Tags are utilized to specify render functions and `onClick` actions for SVG elements;